-- Environment - assign a quiet, dedicated work space without distractions.
-This may not be easy! - Diet and sleep research shows that these are essential for a healthy mind and body - It may be easier to keep tabs on what your children are eating and the times they go to sleep/get up in these times. - Ensure 3 healthy meals are taken every day at breakfast, lunch and teatime and avoid 'snacking out'. - Ensure that devices are not being used within 1hr of going to bed - Take an interest in your child's work. - The work that sixth formers do can be unfamiliar, complex and daunting to us as parents.
+Diet and sleep - research shows that these are essential for a healthy mind and body

+It may be easier to keep tabs on what your children are eating and the times they go to sleep/get up in these times.
+Ensure that 3 healthy, main meals are taken every day at breakfast, lunch and teatime and avoid 'snacking out'.

+- Ensure that devices are not being used within 1hr of going to bed. - You need to be in good learning habits and well-disciplined ready for your next steps.

+Take an interest in what work is being done.

+- The actual work that sixth formers do can be unfamiliar, complex and daunting.
 But you can help promote your expectation that they are engaging with remote learning by asking what they have done, what they need to do, when it needs to be done by, why the work is important or relevant or useful, get them to explain a new piece of work or concept to you.
 If possible, sit with them to view what work has been set through TEAMs.
 Make and keep a diary so deadlines can be met.
 Regularly check that work is being done through the day.

-Practical help for parents How you can support at home Part II
+SLIDE 18 - How you can support at home Part II